 The Roys Report is a Christian media outlet, reporting the unvarnished truth about what’s happening in the Christian community so the church can be reformed and restored.

 Founded by investigative journalist Julie Roys, The Roys Report began as a personal blog where Julie published her commentaries and occasional investigative pieces while working as a national radio host on Moody Radio.
-However, in 2018, Julie published a series of articles on her blog, exposing corruption and mission drift at the Moody Bible Institute.
+However, in 2018, Julie published a series of articles on her website, exposing corruption and mission drift at the Moody Bible Institute.
 This led to the exit of three top officers at Moody.
-It also ended Julie’s relationship with Moody and changed the focus of Julie’s blog—from cultural commentary to hard-hitting reporting, exposing corruption, abuse, and what’s been termed the “evangelical industrial complex.”
+It also ended Julie’s relationship with Moody and changed the focus of Julie’s website—from a blog offering cultural commentary to an independent Christian media outlet exposing corruption, abuse, and what’s been termed the “evangelical industrial complex.”

 In 2018—2019, Julie wrote dozens of stories, revealing bullying, deceit, and financial abuse by celebrity preacher James MacDonald and Harvest Bible Chapel.
-For this, Julie incurred a lawsuit, which Harvest and MacDonald later dropped, and then reimbursed Julie and four other defendants for their legal fees.
-Harvest also fired MacDonald, and soon afterwards, all the elders and top pastors at Harvest resigned.
+In the course of her reporting, Harvest fired MacDonald and the entire board of elders at the church resigned.

-Other issues Julie has exposed include the failure of the Evangelical Council for Financial Accountability (ECFA) to hold Harvest and other members accountable; sexual abuse by a co-founder of Willow Creek Community Church; and a pattern of bullying and abuse within the Acts 29 church planting network.
+Other issues Julie has exposed include the sexual misconduct of Ravi Zacharias; nepotism and multiple large salaries of John MacArthur; sexual abuse and mismanagement at Willow Creek Community Church; and a pattern of bullying and abuse within the Acts 29 church planting network.

 Download Julie’s article on “The Case For Christian Investigative Journalism”